metal3-io/metal3-docs/design/how-ironic-works.md

    1) Create a folder called “TEMPDIR”
-   2) In the case of ignition based configuration, that file would be placed renamed "user_data" and placed in TEMPDIR/openstack/latest/ folder.
+   2) In the case of ignition based configuration, that file would be renamed "user_data" and placed in `TEMPDIR/openstack/latest/` folder.
-   3) Metadata for networking configuration setup using "cloud-init" or cloud-init similar application would also be written to the TEMPDIR/openstack/latest as well.
+   3) Metadata for networking configuration setup using "cloud-init" or cloud-init similar application would also be written to the `TEMPDIR/openstack/latest` as well.
 This is out of scope, but is well documented in the OpenStack community.
    4) TEMPDIR is converted to an iso9660 image using a label of “config-2”.
    5) The resulting ISO9660 image file is then compressed using the gzip